shoopapa/shoopapa/README.md

-I work at janus-ai.com on the automations team
+I am a founding engineer at KayN a healthcare automation company.
-I’m currently working professionally and personally in TS, expo, kube, argo, monorepo, trpc, next -joedavis29@gmail.com
+I’m currently working professionally and personally in TS, with a focus in RPA -joedavis29@gmail.com

 <!---